luccs271course-spring2018/lab3-pjackowski-lab3/Answers.md

  removes index 5 from the list in this case it is 77
  // what does this one do?
 (TestList) removes the index that has a value of 5 being index 4

+ testperformance-
+ as size increases time it takes for linked list takes a lot longer especially for access